stymiee/authnetjson/README.md

 ## Usage Examples

-To help make how this library is used easier to understand example API calls are provioded in the `example` directory.
+To help make how this library is used easier to understand example API calls are provided in the `example` directory.
 Examples for all of the current APIs calls are represented.
 You *may* need to make adjustments to get some to work as they may be dependant on valid values created from other API calls (i.e. a void will not work without a valid transaction ID).